AirshipCMS/Docs/02-Quickstart-Guide.md

 ```
 mkdir ~/MyFirstAirshipSite
 ```
-If you use an SCM like Git, then you can initialize this directory as a versioned project.
+If you use a source code management tool like Git, then you can initialize this directory as a versioned project.

 ## 4. `airship login`to access your project content.
 Navigate to your project directory: